 Coco Gauff to be female flag bearer for US team at Olympic opening ceremony, joining LeBron James

-Gauff, the reigning US Open champion, is set to make her Olympic debut and will be the first tennis athlete to carry the US flag.
+Gauff, the reigning U.S. Open champion, is set to make her Olympic debut at the Paris Games and will be the first tennis athlete to carry the U.S. flag.
 She and James were chosen by Team USA athletes.

+“I mean, for me, the Olympics is a top priority.
+I would say equal to the Grand Slams.
+I wouldn’t put it above or below, just because I’ve never played before.
+This is my first time,” Gauff said earlier this year.
+“Obviously, I always want to do well, try to get a medal.”

+Gauff and James, the 39-year-old leading scorer in NBA history, both compete in sports that are outside the traditional Olympic world and get attention year-round, not just every four years.

 AP Olympics: https://apnews.com/hub/2024-paris-olympic-games